-‘First Take’ Panel Tears Into Tom Brady For Showing ‘Age’ Against Ravens
+NESN

 If you were looking for awful takes about the New England Patriots on Monday morning, all you had to do was sit through two miserable hours of “First Take.”

-Stephen A. Smith, Max Kellerman and former Carolina Panthers running back DeAngelo Williams all took turns bashing the New England Patriots for losing Sunday night to the Baltimore Ravens.
-Unsurprisingly, the three talking heads consistently directed their criticisms toward Brady who, of course, is “showing his age” — or something.
+Stephen A. Smith, Max Kellerman and former Carolina Panthers running back DeAngelo Williams all took turns bashing New England for losing Sunday night to the Baltimore Ravens.
+Unsurprisingly, the three talking heads consistently directed their criticisms toward Tom Brady who, of course, is “showing his age” — or something.

 Here’s a roundup: